Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Numerical Experiments

+Table \ref{tab:avg_ex_eR} compares the flight performance of each framework through simulation experiments, showcasing their average position $\bar{e}_x$ and heading $\bar{e}_{b_1}$ errors in both training and evaluation environments.
+This highlights their strengths and limitations, particularly regarding their ability to handle various yaw errors.
+The task involved reaching a target position of $x_d = [0, 0, 0]^T$ from 100 random starting points within a 50 $\mathrm{cm}^3$ cubic space, while simultaneously converging to a desired heading direction of $b_{1_d} = [1,0,0]^T$ with initial yaw errors of 30 and 150 degrees.

+We first evaluated each framework in the simplified training environment where the agents are trained.
+In SARL, due to its tightly coupled nature, both position and heading errors increased as yaw errors grew.
+Conversely, both DTDE and CTDE exhibited robust control performance regardless of yaw errors due to their decoupled control strategy.
+Next, we further validated their performance through sim-to-sim transfer in a more realistic physical environment, \textit{gym-pybullet-drones}~\cite{panerati2021learning}.
+For small yaw errors, flight performance in the training and transferred environments remained comparable.
+However, for larger yaw errors, sim-to-sim experiments showed performance degradation, likely due to the wider domain gap.
+Notably, the quadrotor trained with SARL even crashed at large yaw errors.
+This presents the limitations of domain randomization and highlights the potential for future research on domain adaptation techniques.

-Next, we present the flight trajectories controlled by each framework. \Cref{fig:ex_eR_sim} shows the flight performance of trained agents with an initial yaw error of 140 degrees.
-The position errors $e_x$ and attitude errors $e_R$ of the proposed method, DTDE and CTDE, are respectively denoted by blue and red lines.
-For comparison, the results of the single-agent method, SARL, are represented by green lines.
-While the agent trained with SARL failed to stabilize at the goal position and exhibited large overshoots and oscillations, the DTDE and CTDE agents achieved smaller errors by separating yaw control from roll and pitch control, However, DTDE showed significantly larger oscillations in $e_{x}$ and $e_{R}$ compared to CTDE.
-Therefore, our results demonstrate that centralized training is superior to decentralized training in terms of both flight performance as well as training stability.
+Finally, \Cref{fig:ex_eR_traj} presents the flight trajectories controlled by each framework, particularly focusing on their ability to recover from a large initial yaw error of 150 degrees.
+The position and attitude errors of our proposed methods, DTDE and CTDE, are denoted by blue and red lines, respectively.
+For comparison, the trajectories of SARL are represented by green lines.
+While SARL failed to stabilize at the goal position and exhibited large overshoots and oscillations, both DTDE and CTDE agents achieved satisfactory flight performance by separating yaw control from roll and pitch control, highlighting the benefits of the decoupled approach.
+However, compared to CTDE, DTDE exhibited larger position steady-state errors, requiring at least 2M training steps to eliminate these errors.
+Therefore, our results consistently demonstrate a clear advantage of centralized training over decentralized training in both training efficiency and flight performance.